 A greater sensitivity to somatic awareness will enable trainees to attend respectfully to a client’s physical, cognitive and emotional states, and their wider context.
 Understanding dissociative and re-associative process can help put the client back in their seat of natural power to restore, resolve and find meaning in all of life’s experiences.

-- 5 full days experiential face-to-face training with limited group size.
+- 5 full days experiential in-person training with group size limit of 16 delegates.

 - Engaging articles and video links and practical materials to enrich your learning and confident practice.

 - Group exercises, time to ask questions, live demonstrations.